Trending topics:

 It would also be difficult to imagine Murray agreeing to sign with the Vikings without having a real opportunity to win the starting job.
 A quarterback of his caliber is unlikely to accept a purely backup role, meaning Minnesota would likely frame the situation as a true competition during training camp.

 The Vikings are already facing criticism around the league after two major quarterback decisions backfired.
-The team allowed Sam Darnold to walk before he went on to win a Super Bowl with the Seattle Seahawks, and they also moved on from Daniel Jones, who just signed a massive extension with the Indianapolis Colts.
-Those moves have increased the pressure on Minnesota to finally stabilize the position heading into 2026.
+The team allowed Sam Darnold to walk and then he went on to win a Super Bowl with the Seattle Seahawks.
+Then, Minnesota also moved on from Daniel Jones, who just signed a massive extension with the Indianapolis Colts.
+Those moves have increased the pressure.